*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 I don't actually think they're all third eye.

-I think there are different carvings they've tried to hide.
+I think there are different carvings there.

-There are areas of the cistern that are purposely made very dark so that you can't go there and can't see what's carved on those pillars inside.
+There's areas of the cistern that are purposely made very dark so that you can't go there and can't see what's carved on those pillars inside.

 So it's a very mysterious place.